near/pagoda-experiments/README.md

 ## Packages

 - Pagoda UI (`packages/ui`).
 Our DIG components have been ported over and refactored into a shareable package for all of our apps in this monorepo.
 We'll continue to add more components to this package as we discover new components that should be reusable between apps.
+Each component should have a corresponding `README.md` file that gives examples and options for using the component.

 ## Getting Started